JKArena/pulsing/README.md

 Project for playing around with Realtime big data app.

-Allows creation of Pulse which others around the area can subscribe to and when good the group can gogo.
+Allows creation of Pulse which others around the area can subscribe to and when good the group can start.
 For example driving down and one sees a restaurant that one wants to eat at and friends are too far away; create a pulse, get others to join up, and go together xD (in nutshell any things that don't fit the count).
-Allows chatting for the pulse group as well as creating private chat lobbies.
+Allows chatting for the pulse group as well as creating private chat lobbies like in video games.

 1. Kafka as queue with Zookeeper / Flume
 2. Storm/Trident/Spark-streaming for real time data processing